Incontinence - Western Women's and Mens Health

 Treatment

-Often you will leak because there is a weakness in the pelvic floor muscles, urethra or bladder neck.
+Often you will leak because there is a weakness in the connective tissue around the urethra/bladder neck, or to the pelvic floor muscles.
 The evidence shows that pelvic floor strengthening is a successful treatment for stress incontinence and should be trialled prior to any further medical or surgical intervention.

 Occasionally we may provide our clients with urethral support devices, ie. Contiform.
 These can be inserted vaginally and provide support to the urethra which can help to manage their stress incontinence.